The rise and repression of the free festival movement in the UK and some intersections with radical anti-politics.

 Easter Monday 1992 – Violent break-up of a Spiral Tribe party at Acton Lane by special police unit, the Territorial Support Group.
 After a bloody 2 1/2 hour siege, they break through the concrete wall, all partygoers are beaten down and made to lay on the ground, a boy who tried to escape to the roof was thrown off by police, breaking both arms and legs.

 The next day the Spirals convoy is escorted out of London by a low flying helicopter.

-Convinced to be part of a revolutionary new development they were quite willing to seek the confrontation with the state power.
+Convinced to be part of a revolutionary new development, they were quite willing to seek the confrontation with the state power.
 And they wouldn’t initially reject the responsibility for something they couldn’t actually have done on their own, as was the case with Castlemorton.

-But what they couldn’t know is that the state power wanted to get them exactly for that reason.
+But what they couldn’t know is that the state power wanted to get them for exactly that reason.

 Castlemorton became the biggest free festival with at least two dozen sound systems – also thanks to the police who prevented another festival from happening and diverted thousands of visitors to Castlemorton who otherwise wouldn’t have even gone there.